FabricMC/fabric-meta/README.md

 ### /v2/versions/game/yarn

-Lists all of the compatible game versions for yarn
+Lists all of the compatible game versions for yarn.

 ```json
 [